Logos Word of God – BT7

 For example, Moses speaks of “a Prophet like me from among you – it is to Him you must listen” (a).
 Jesus said, “And beginning with Moses and pas whole/entirety-of the Prophets, Jesus interpreted to them in pas ‘portion of’ the scriptures the things concerning Himself. . . . pas ‘portion of’ things written about Me in the Law of Moses and the Prophets and the Psalms (b) must be fulfilled/finished” (c).
 Here you can see that the ‘portion of’ uses of pas are clearly defined as those “concerning Himself . . . written about Me.”
 Philip told Nathanael, “We have found Him of whom Moses in the Law and the Prophets wrote” (d).
 Paul often cites prophetic ‘portions’ of scripture to prove the Messiah and His gospel, specifically to stubborn or wavering Jews (e), so likely Paul is simply telling Timothy in 2 Timothy 2:14-17 to do “continue in what you have already learned . . . from childhood . . . that powerfully-enabled you to be wise unto salvation through trusting-relying-faith in Christ Jesus . . . so that as the ‘man of God’ [that you are] may be complete, equipped for every good work” that you are called to do in your preaching-evangelism ministry.
 It’s really important to read verse in context! <Notes> a) Deuteronomy 18:15, b) we’ve seen a common 3-part division of the scriptures, c) Luke 24:27, 44, d) John 1:45, e) Romans 1:2, 4:3, 9:17, 10:11, 11:2, 15:4; 1 Corinthians 15:3, 4; Galatians 3:8, 4:30; 1 Timothy 5:18.

 Also, as I’ve said, in ALL of Paul’s other writings graphe has the definite article and only refers to specific ‘portions of’ scripture.
 2 Timothy 3:16 is only place without the article, but likely Paul will be consistent, especially since the normal use by others, as we’ve seen, of the indefinite singular is as ‘portion of.’
 Furthermore, the context tells us exactly what ‘portion’ is in mind: theopneustos “God-breathed-kind” is an adjective right after “pas scripture” that very obviously qualifies what kind of scripture!
-But even more obvious are the words that immediately preceded “pas scripture” – “from childhood you already have eido mentally ‘seen’ to perceive/know the sacred gramma writings, the ones able to make you wise for salvation through trusting-relying-faith in Christ Jesus.”
-Thus the ‘portion’ is the theopneustos “God-breathed-kind” spoken by God prophetically throughout the OT!
+But even more obvious are the words that immediately preceded “pas scripture” – “from childhood you already have eido mentally ‘seen’ to perceive/know ta the sacred gramma writings, ta the-ones able to make you wise for salvation through trusting-relying-faith in Christ Jesus.”
+Thus the ‘portion of’ is the theopneustos “God-breathed-kind” spoken by God prophetically throughout the OT – see note ‘2B’ of Logos Word of God – BT4 for the plural use of gramma with the definite article ta and repeated as “ta the-ones” to refer to a specific group of writings.
+Since the definite article ta was already used twice for a specific group of Messianic salvation writings in v.
+3:15 and Paul is relating this to “pas graphe” scripture in v.
+3:16, as is common in Greek, and certainly Paul’s Greek where he routinely leaves word out (called ellipsis), this subsequent reference to the same group or ‘portion of’ scripture does NOT need the definite article ta to still be referring to the same specific group.
+Thus vv.
+3:15-16 are referring to the same specific group of Messianic salvation writings of the OT.

 The “breath of God” is the Jewish idea of the Spirit that gives man life (a), and was the way the disciples received the Spirit (b), the “wind of God that blows where it will” related to being born-again Christians (c) and “the Holy Spirit will teach you in that very hour what you ought to say” in their testimony of Christ (d), just like God came ‘upon or on’ the OT Prophets (e), and the Jewish-Christian Paul speaks often of the Spirit and prophecy, making it a top priority of Christians (f).
 The Spirit blew across the face of the waters to cause the land to appear (g). <Notes> a) Job 33:4; Acts 17:25; Revelation 11:11, b) John 20:22, c) John 3:8, d) Luke 12:12, e) Numbers 24:2; 1 Samuel 19:20, 23; 2 Chronicles 15:1, 20:14, f) 1 Corinthians 12:10, 13:9, 14:1, 5, 24, 31, 39, g) Genesis 1:2.